On this page:

 STEP 2) News Media Canada

 Once you have reported your concern to Canada Post, let us know about it so that we can follow up with Canada Post on your behalf:

 |NOTE: It is important that you complete both steps.
 Step 1 ensures that Canada Post has the necessary details to track down and investigate the problem.
 Step 2 ensures that News Media Canada can alert Canada Post headquarters to your service ticket and expedite its resolution.|

 Help for Recipients and Subscribers

-A recipient or subscriber who has not received their newspaper may report their mail delivery issue to Canada Post by phone or online:
+A recipient or subscriber who has not received their newspaper may report their mail delivery issue to Canada Post online or by phone:

 a – Online: